Interconectando/Guide-to-Install-Frappe-ERPNext-in-Ubuntu-22.04-LTS/README.md

     source ~/.profile
     nvm install 16

-Now it has been installed you can now check the version by typing the below command
+Now it has been installed you can now check the version by typing the below command.

     node -v

 ### STEP 13 Install Yarn using NPM
-Now we will install Yarn which is a software packaging system developed by Facebook for Node.js, this is open source, so we will install it using npm
+Now we will install Yarn which is a software packaging system developed by Facebook for Node.js, this is open source, so we will install it using npm.

     sudo apt install npm
     sudo npm install -g yarn